 - Go back and forth 2-3 times with fine-tuning, while zooming up to 10x in Live View to check out the focus, till both subjects (in the foreground and in the background) are in focus, and the entire scene will then be in focus.

 How to set the exposure with a Tilt-Shift lens

 When tilting or shifting the lens, the exposure the camera meters changes due to the light that leaks into the camera when the lens parts move relative to each other, since the parts of a tilt-shift lens are not sealed between them and the fact that they are moving relative to one another creates small openings that allow the light to enter the lens and confuse the light meter that indicates us the right exposure.

 So, what is the answer?
 It is not very difficult; just meter your scene before tilting or shifting the lens.

-You can watch the following two-minutes videos of sample photos from the well known Canon Tilt-Shift lenses
+You can watch the following two-minute videos of sample photos from the well-known Canon Tilt-Shift lenses

 Canon TS-E 17 mm F/4 L

 Thanks for reading the article, hope you enjoy it and find it useful to you.
 If you have any questions, drop them down in the box below and I’ll answer them as soon as possible.

 If you like the site, don’t forget to subscribe, we will notify you if a new article is posted.
 Also, if you are interested in reading about other kinds of photography techniques you can click this link “The Photography Techniques”, You will find 15 more photography techniques.